Thank you for your interest in becoming a panelist!

 Who can be a panelist?

-For the Artists to Work program, we are specifically wanting to identify experienced and practicing artists and creatives, as well as other individuals who can bring a wealth of arts knowledge to the review experience.
+For the Artists to Work program, we are specifically wanting to identify experienced and practicing artists and creatives in the art forms specific to performing arts and literary arts, as well as other individuals who can bring a wealth of arts knowledge to the review experience.
 You do not need to live or reside in the city of Phoenix to participate, though we first consider Arizona time when scheduling panels.

 Commitments and compensation

-A panelist spends between 12 to 16 hours reviewing grants, taking notes, and attending a virtual orientation and a virtual panel meeting over a six to eight week period in any given grant cycle season.
+A panelist spends between 12 to 15 hours reviewing grants, taking notes, and attending a virtual orientation and a virtual panel meeting over a six to eight week period in any given grant cycle season.
 All of the committed hours are virtual or remote, and the majority of work is completed individually.
-Each panelist receives a modest honorarium of $300-$350, depending on the number of applications reviewed.
+Each panelist receives an honorarium of $500.
 More information about reviewing grants will be provided at the appropriate time.

-*Time commitment varies on review speed, prior panelist experience, etc.
+*Time commitment varies on review speed, prior panelist experience, number of applications being reviewed etc.

 Submitting your application